 In such a small settlement, every building makes a significant contribution to the overall ambience.

-It may only be possible to absorb further infill development providing it is in line with the overall character of the area.
+Infill development would be restricted to within the Housing Development Boundary (Appendix1 Maps iii) and should be in line with the overall character of the area.